perugoal1/BookClubApp/README.md

 To implement the funtionalities 3 collections have been created - (users, books, makerChecker)

-User Collection: <br/>
+<b>User Collection</b> <br/>
-It hold as the user data documents.
+It hold all the user data documents.
 Below is the schema.
 ![user-schema][user-schema]

-Book Collection: <br/>
+<b>Book Collection</b>  <br/>
-It hold as the book data documents.
+It hold all the book data documents.
 Below is the schema.
 ![book-schema][book-schema]

-Maker Checker Collection: <br/>
+<b>Maker Checker Collection</b>  <br/>
-It hold as the user data documents, that are waiting for approval from another admin.
-Once apporved the data get transferred to Users Collection.
+It hold all the user data documents, that are waiting for approval from another admin.
+Once approved, the data get transferred to Users Collection.
 Below is the schema.
 ![maker-checker-schema][maker-checker-schema]

 ####  Scalability of the project
 - The project can easily be scaled in terms of both code development and deployment
 - Linting and prettier tools have been integrated within the project, which helps in maintaining proper coding standards when the application grows and scales.
-- backend app is containerised and built as as image.
+- Backend app is containerised and built as as image.
 It will help us to deploy them as containers which have the ablity to scale easily.
 - Also mongodb database comes with the ablility of horizontal scaling / sharding, which helps.
 - Nodejs also helps in scaling.
 The thread does not cause a bottleneck because all I/O is evented and asynchronous and can handle huge concurrent load.